jeremyButtler/bioTools/README.md

   or primer scanning (biology)
 - genClust is for clustering our grouping tasks (biology)

+# Updates:

+- 2024-10-31:
+  - replaced program specific version numbers with a general "bioTools" version (less mantinace)
+  - added in detection of carraige returns for samEntry and other programs (more windows freindly)
+    - vector (scalar does) seqById does not recongize carriage returns, but this should not affect performace, so not worth changing.

 # TODO:

-1. mixed infection detection (what focused on)
-   - main project (fluDI/freezeTB) and why edDist exists
-   - profClust was one attempt that never took off, likley will be abandoned
-2. make replacement for make (different repo/side project)
+1. make replacement for make (different repo/side project)
    - make is getting to clunky, need to take some time to make a OS portable replacement that is more geared to projects like bioTools (many programs referencing